 With such a life changing procedure, there are inevitably many questions.
 On this page we have attempted to answer the top ten questions asked by our client prior to attending on of our FREE consultation in which many more questions can be asked and frank , honest advise and answers given by our qualified expertise staff.
-Find out why our Pigmentalia / Tricopigmentation services can not be described as a simple traditional Hair tattoo.
+Find out why our Scalp Micropigmentation / Tricopigmentation services can not be described as a simple traditional Hair tattoo.
 In no particular order here are our clients top 10 questions and answers:-

-- What is Pigmentalia /Tricopigmentation?
+- What is Tricopigmentation /Scalp Micropigmentation?

-The average Pigmentalia / Tricopigmentation client would describe the procedure as a little uncomfortable yet not as painful.
-The treatment uses some of the finest needles available in the market place today and as such the individual intrusion into the skin area is minimal, also taking into consideration the needles only enter the epidermis layer of the skin then the treatment is also often described as being half as painful as the average tattoo (which uses far larger needles and go much deeper into the dermis layer of the skin).
+The average SMP / Tricopigmentation client would describe the procedure as a little uncomfortable yet not as painful.
+The treatment uses some of the finest needles available in the market place today and as such the individual intrusion into the skin area is minimal.
+With Tricopigmentation the needles only enter the epidermis layer of the skin and consequently is often described as more comfortable than scalp micropigmentation.
+Topical creams and ointment is often used to cool the scalp and reduce levels of discomfort.

-The average initial treatment can last from 1-2 years, yet with regular top-ups Pigmentalia / Tricopigmentation treatments can last a lifetime.
+The average initial Trico treatment can last from 1-2 years, yet with regular top-ups Tricopigmentation treatments can last a lifetime.
 After one year the treatment will usually start to fade back due to the natural exfoliation effect in the epidermis layer of the skin, so with top-up treatment new bright pigments can be re-introduced to keep that perfect follicle look.

 - What happens if in years to come if I decide I no longer want the shaved hair look or want to change my hairline style?

-Treatment for a Norwood scale 6 client:- Scalp Micro pigmentation (hair tattoo) £2000 intial treatment, £1000 per 3 year top-up (x7) =SMP total £9000.
+Treatment for a Norwood scale 6 client:- Scalp Micro pigmentation (hair tattoo) £1850 intial treatment, £1000 per 4 year top-up (x5) =SMP total £5850).

-Pigmentalia / Tricopigmentation £1250 initial treatment, 6 month top-up (if required) £249, 12 month top-up £425, Each following year £212 (x 20) = P/T total £6164).
+Tricopigmentation £1250 initial treatment, 6 month top-up (if required) £249, 12 month top-up £425, Each following year £212 (x 20) = Trico total £6164).

-The costs for the average hair transplant Fue treatment is £7500 if we added the £35 monthly cost for the recommended aftercare treatment such asRogainthen this gives a 21 year cost for hair transplant at £16320 which again is considerably more expensive than a Pigmentalia / Tricopigmentation.
+The costs for the average hair transplant Fue treatment is £7500 if we added the £35 monthly cost for the recommended aftercare treatment such as Rogainthen this gives a 21 year cost for Hair Transplant at £16320 which is considerably more expensive than a SMP/Trico

 - How long does a procedure take to perform?